strashilla/strashilla/README.md

     "MySQL",
     "Git"
   ],
-  passion: "С тёмным пивом в светлое будущее"
+  passion: "Remember who you are"
 };

 console.log(developer);